-At the time I bought these speakers I had no clue what kind of cabling to use with them.
+When I bought these speakers, I had no clue what kind of cabling to use with them.
 I didn't fully understand the difference between a standard mono TS cable, and balanced TRS cables.
-All I knew is I wanted to get up and running as quickly as possible.
+All I knew was I wanted to get up and running as quickly as possible.
 The back panel of the Bx8s has two input options: TRS 1/4 inch and female XLR.
-I had a few crummy 1/4 inch non-Rattlesnake instrument cables laying around so I connected the monitors using those.
+I had a few crummy 1/4 inch non-Rattlesnake instrument cables laying around, so I connected the monitors using those.
 I was naive and in a pinch, but this sort of worked for me at the time.
-The main issue using unbalanced cables as a stand-in for balanced TRS cables, is the possibility of radio frequency interference ( or RF).
+The main issue using unbalanced cables as a stand-in for balanced TRS cables is the possibility of radio frequency interference ( or RF).

 The reason those mono guitar cables worked for me at the time was most likely due to minimal RF interference coming into my studio.
 The short length of the cabling may have also been a factor.
 This was a lucky fluke.
-Mono TS cables do have a shield to protect from interference but a balanced XLR (or TRS) cable have a shield and an extra conductor (or ring).
+Mono TS cables have a shield to protect from interference, but a balanced XLR (or TRS) cable has a shield and an extra conductor (or ring).
 Hence the three pins on an XLR plug/jack and the extra ring on a TRS plug. *The tip and ring flip the polarity of the incoming signal (phase cancellation).
-This makes it so unwanted interference along the length of cable is canceled out by the end of the run.
+This makes it, so unwanted interference along the cable length is canceled out by the end of the run.
 This polarity flip leaves you with a very clean, quiet signal, and the noise traveling along with each conductor is canceled out.
-TRS also allows for long runs of cabling without much worry of interference, where a typical guitar cable can sometimes act as an antenna at longer lengths.
+TRS also allows long cabling runs without worry about interference, whereas a typical guitar cable can sometimes act as an antenna at longer lengths.
 This can introduce more unwanted noise into the signal path.

 When I started working at Rattlesnake Cable Co.
-I replaced every crummy cable in my studio with high quality Rattlesnakes.
+I replaced every crummy cable in my studio with high-quality Rattlesnakes.
 From patch cables, instrument cables, XLR's, headphone extension TRS cables, to Monitor cables.
 Two years ago I upgraded my speakers from the M-Audio Bx8s to A77Xs by Adam Audio.
-These 3 way midfield monitors are well detailed and have a designated driver for the mid-range.
+These 3-way midfield monitors are well detailed and have a designated driver for the mid-range.
 Last year I also bought some Avantone Mixcubes as a secondary reference monitor.
-I was looking for something small with no low end and these work wonders for general mix balancing and referencing.
-These are mid-range focused which makes them ideal for initial level setting in the early stages of a mix.
-As with the A77Xs I made custom balanced Rattlesnake monitor patch cables for these little speakers.
-Since we have so many options for weave colors at the shop, I have all of my cabling color coded.
+I was looking for something small with no low end, and these work wonders for general mix balancing and referencing.
+These are mid-range focused, making them ideal for initial level setting in the early stages of a mix.
+As with the A77Xs, I made custom-balanced Rattlesnake monitor patch cables for these little speakers.
+Since we have so many options for weave colors at the shop, I have all of my cabling color-coded.
 This keeps me organized when I crawl behind my desk and switch things around in my inputs and outputs.

 Some may also confuse "Speaker Cables" with "Balanced Patch Cables".
-The monitor cables I've been referring to in this article are balanced patch cables.
-Speaker cable is non shielded and has a much larger gauge conductor.
+In this article, the monitor cables I've been referring to are balanced patch cables.
+The Speaker cable is non-shielded and has a much larger gauge conductor.
 This means you will undoubtedly introduce horrendous noise into your monitoring system.
 Speaker cables are used to send signal and power to unpowered monitors or speakers - typically used for amplifier heads to speaker cabinets.